Heat Stress Laws & Regulations

 NCAA & Professional Sports Heat Stress Protocols

-Sports organizations like the National Collegiate Athletic Association (NCAA) and professional sports leagues have specific heat safety protocols to protect athletes.
-These protocols emphasize athlete health and safety, ensuring performance and reducing the risk of heat illnesses.
+Sports organizations, such as the National Collegiate Athletic Association (NCAA) and professional sports leagues, have specific heat safety protocols in place to protect athletes.
+These protocols prioritize athlete health and safety, ensuring optimal performance and minimizing the risk of heat-related illnesses.

 NCAA Guidelines